ktorch/ktorch/docs/build.rst

    Download here (cxx11 ABI):
    https://download.pytorch.org/libtorch/cu111/libtorch-cxx11-abi-shared-with-deps-1.8.1%2Bcu111.zip

-In the earliest versions, PyTorch only offered the older ABI version of the zip file so users could maintain compatibility with older third-party libraries compiled under the old ABI, but now offer the choice of old or new versions.
+In the their earlier versions, PyTorch only offered the older ABI with their zip file so users could maintain compatibility with older third-party libraries compiled under the old ABI, but now PyTorch offers the choice of old or new versions.
 By default, the Makefile builds code with ``-D_GLIBCXX_USE_CXX11_ABI=0`` for the older API.
 The Makefile variable ``ABI`` is set to 0, but can be overwritten with the command-line call ``ABI=1`` if the newer ABI zip file is used.